eloj/radix-sorting/README.md

-even attempts to defeat [side-channel leaks](https://en.wikipedia.org/wiki/Side-channel_attack), and some of the following optimizations add data-dependencies that will definitely open the door for [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) should you apply them to a cryptographic context.
+even attempts to defeat [side-channel leaks](https://en.wikipedia.org/wiki/Side-channel_attack), and some of the following optimizations add data-dependencies that will definitely open the door for [timing attacks](https://en.wikipedia.org/wiki/Timing_attack) should you apply them in a cryptographic context.

 ### <a name="hybrids"></a> Hybrids